 Remember that at 4 months, your baby won’t be ready for finger foods.
-Do make sure that if you are weaning at 4 months, first tastes are from the ‘bitter’ group versus the sweeter tasting fruits.
+Do make sure that if you are weaning at 4 months, the first tastes are from the ‘bitter’ group versus the sweeter-tasting fruits.

-Traditionally, baby cereals were also chosen as the first baby weaning food.
-Babies naturally gravitate towards sweet and salty flavours so it’s important to help them develop a palate for the ‘bitter’, ‘sour’ and ‘umami’ flavours.
+Traditionally, baby cereals were also chosen as the first baby-weaning food.
+Babies naturally gravitate towards sweet and salty flavours so it’s important to help them develop a palate for ‘bitter’, ‘sour’ and ‘umami’ flavours.

 Weaning how to start

-For weaning first foods, you can either start with a root vegetable like carrots or greens such as broccoli, spinach, green beans or courgette.
+For weaning first foods, you can start with a root vegetable like carrots or greens such as broccoli, spinach, green beans or courgette.

-When weaning baby at 4 months, start with a thin puree that will easily fall off the baby spoon.
+When weaning the baby at 4 months, start with a thin puree that will easily fall off the baby spoon.
 You can puree with breastmilk or use leftover water from the pan that the vegetables were cooked in.

 If you buy your baby puree, then select baby food marked as weaning stage 1.
 Select brands that focus on vegetables as the main ingredients.